Larry Rothschild

-Lawrence Lee Rothschild (born March 12, 1954) is an American professional baseball pitcher, coach, and manager.
+Lawrence Lee Rothschild (born March 12, 1954) is an American former professional baseball pitcher, coach, and manager.

 Rothschild played for the Detroit Tigers of Major League Baseball (MLB) in 1981 and 1982.
 He has coached for the Cincinnati Reds, Atlanta Braves, Florida Marlins, Chicago Cubs, New York Yankees, and San Diego Padres.
 He served as the manager of the Tampa Bay Devil Rays from 1998 through 2001, and most recently served as the pitching coach of the Padres from November 8, 2019 until August 23, 2021.

 Playing career

 Rothschild was born in Chicago, Illinois.
 He graduated from Homewood-Flossmoor High School in Flossmoor, Illinois, and pitched for the Florida State Seminoles baseball team.
 He signed as an amateur free agent with the Cincinnati Reds in 1975.

 Rothschild spent 11 years in the Cincinnati Reds, Detroit Tigers, San Diego Padres, and Chicago Cubs organizations as a relief pitcher from 1975 to 1985.
 He was 66–46 with 50 saves in the minor leagues.
 He pitched in seven games in the major leagues for the Tigers, five in 1981 and two in 1982.